 Face-to-face training is interactive.
-There are lots of practical exercises performed under your trainer’s direct supervision, and, most importantly, you get to teach practice classes to real English language learners (ELLs).
+There are many practical exercises performed under your trainer’s direct supervision, and, most importantly, you get to teach practice classes to genuine English language learners (ELLs).
 Ideally (as in EBC’s case), you should teach your lessons to real ELLs rather than fake classes given to your trainer or classmates.
 You should also get to teach beginner, intermediate and advanced level ELLs.
 Teaching different levels lets you see the learning challenges for each group.

 If you have chosen wisely, you are already in the country where you want to teach.
 If you have selected EBC, you will be working within about a week of graduating.
-If you choose a different school, it will take longer, and you may even have to look for jobs on your own.
+If you choose a different school, it will take longer, and you may even have to look for jobs independently.

 A face-to-face course means that you must set aside four weeks to take the course.

-You must spend on airfare and living expenses while you are training on your face-to-face course.
+You must spend on airfare and living expenses while training on your face-to-face course.